Research projects

 To guard against machine failures and keep data close to clients who need it, modern internet services store multiple replicas of the same application data within and across data centers.
 Replication introduces the problem of keeping geo-distributed copies of data consistent with one another in the face of network partitions and unpredictable message latency.
 To avoid costly and conservative synchronization protocols, many real-world systems provide only weak consistency guarantees (e.g., causal consistency or PRAM consistency), which permit certain kinds of disagreement among replicas.
 There has been much recent interest in programming-language support for specifying and verifying such consistency properties.
 Although these properties are typically beyond the scope of what traditional type checkers or compiler analyses can guarantee, solver-aided programming languages – languages that have integrated SAT or SMT solving capabilities, either during compile time, run time, or both – are up to the task.

-In our OOPSLA ‘20 paper, my collaborators and I used the Liquid Haskell solver-aided language to prove that replicated data structures are strongly convergent – the property that, if replicas have applied the same set of update operations, in any order, then they have equivalent state.
+In our OOPSLA ‘20 paper, together with our collaborators at the University of Maryland, we used the Liquid Haskell solver-aided language to prove that replicated data structures are strongly convergent – the property that, if replicas have applied the same set of update operations, in any order, then they have equivalent state.
 We were able to state and prove the strong convergence property at the level of a generic interface in Liquid Haskell, and then plug in a data-structure-specific commutativity proof for each data structure we wanted to verify.
 Being able to do this proof in this modular fashion required extending Liquid Haskell to add the ability to state and prove properties at the typeclass level, a feature with many applications beyond our work.

-More broadly, in our SNAPL ‘19 paper, my colleague Peter Alvaro and I make a case for domain-specific SMT-based tools that exploit the mathematical foundations of distributed consistency.
+More broadly, in our SNAPL ‘19 paper, my colleague Peter Alvaro and I made a case for domain-specific SMT-based tools that exploit the mathematical foundations of distributed consistency.
 Such consistency-aware solver-aided tools would support the rapid implementation of formally verified programming abstractions that guarantee distributed consistency.
-In the long run, we aim to democratize the development of such domain-specific solvers by creating a framework for domain-specific solver development that brings new theory solver implementation within the reach of programmers who are not necessarily SMT solver internals experts.
+What if we could democratize the development of such domain-specific solvers by creating a framework for domain-specific solver development that brings new theory solver implementation within the reach of programmers who are not necessarily SMT solver internals experts?

 Verification for safety-critical neural networks